firebolt-db/firebolt-db.github.io/docs/using-indexes/using-indexes.md

 ## Test and validate indexes before deploying to production

 We recommend that you experiment with index configurations before you go to production.
 Create indexes on tables, create analytics queries that are comparable to your production queries, run the queries, and then compare performance results using query statistics, query history, and explain plans.
-For more information, see (*need xref*)Analyzing index performance.

 ## Additional resources